airbytehq/airbyte/docs/contributing-to-airbyte/gradle-dependency-update.md

 > ```

 #### Sharing Catalogs
-To share catalog for further usage by other Projects need to do 2 steps:
+To share this catalog for further usage by other Projects, we do the following 2 steps:
 - Define `version-catalog` plugin in `build.gradle` file (ignore if this record exists)
   ```gradle
   plugins {